farhanx/Pii-Personally-Identifieable-Identities-Web-3.0-Verification-/Readme.md

 **How to Run**

+Step 0: Go to the the command line and visit the following path (src folder) here we have to get all node modules.

+    ClientDAPP/src>

+Step 1: Now write the below command to install webpack node modules

+    npm install webpack webpack-cli webpack-dev-server --save-dev

-Step 1: On command line call following command
+Step 2: On command line go to the nodejs folder and write following command to run a development server

-` ClientDAPP/src/nodejs> npx webpack-dev-server --https --port 80
+    ClientDAPP/src/nodejs> npx webpack-dev-server --https --port 80
-`

-On a successful compilation it will allow you to access (MAKE SURE TO PUT HTTPS)
+On a successful compilation it will allow you to access the below url. **(MAKE SURE TO PUT HTTPS)**

 https://localhost:80/

-Step 2: Make sure to run IPFS daemon
+Step 3: Now run IPFS daemon

 IPFS is used for retrieving the user photos ,therefore, make sure to run ipfs daemon.

 `  > ipfs daemon
 `
+The nodejs application is using IPFS CDN libraries using

+    <script src="https://unpkg.com/ipfs-http-client@39.0.2/dist/index.min.js" integrity="sha384-DUTAjqwwqxmoFuDozFeVvanWVA8QQBYyGSq4MQOlBxH03rqD4yyaSl43RQHU5E8d" crossorigin="anonymous"></script><!-- loading the human-readable (not minified) version -->

+    <script src="https://unpkg.com/ipfs-http-client@39.0.2/dist/index.js" integrity="sha384-SbtgpGuHo4HmMg8ZeX2IrF1c4cDnmBTsW84gipxDCzeFhIZaisgrVQbn3WUQsd0e" crossorigin="anonymous"></script>

 **Description:**